 Contracted guards are also on-site during trespass enforcement and debris removal operations to monitor the safety of staff.

 The City operates a system of more than 1,500 parks and ravines as shared recreational spaces for the benefit of the community.
-All members of the community are welcome to use the City’s parks, so long as they abide by the terms of the City’s Parks Bylaw.
+All members of the community are welcome to use the City’s parks, abiding by the terms of the City’s Parks Bylaw.
 The Parks Bylaw prohibits encroaching upon or taking possession of a park by installing a structure on park land; occupying a park for non-recreational uses; and camping, tenting, or otherwise living in parks.

-Any tent or structure that encroaches on a City park or right-of-way for the purpose of living or occupying a space is considered an illegal encampment and subject to a trespass notice or notice of violation followed by enforcement.
+Any tent or structure that encroaches on a City park or right-of-way for the purpose of living or occupying a space is considered an illegal encampment and may subject to a Trespass Notice or Notice of Violation.

 Across the city’s encampments, the majority of tent reductions are a direct result of City and community partner outreach efforts as encampment occupants move to the shelter system or permanent housing.